The Dividing Line: Where Soul Esteem Begins

 God doesn’t need you burned out to prove your belief.

-He just needs you surrendered.
+He just needs you to surrender.

 So if you’re reading this and you’re in that tug-of-war between how you feel and what you know, remember this: